Muhameddemadd/Hand-Gestures-Detection/README.md

 ```

 ## Dataset
-### The dataset is manually collected with mediapipe and it has 10k examples divided into 10 classes:
+### The dataset has been manually collected with mediapipe and it has 10k examples divided into 10 classes:
 For the robotic arm:
 * Up
 * Down